-For services performed for patients where the collection of the billed amount or a portion of the billed amount cannot be determined at the time services are performed the Company concludes that the consideration is variable ("implicit price concession") and records the difference between the billed amount and the amount estimated to be collectible as a reduction to revenue.
+For services performed for patients where the collection of the billed amount or a portion of the billed amount cannot be determined at the time services are performed the Company concludes that the consideration is variable (implicit price concession) and records the difference between the billed amount and the amount estimated to be collectible as a reduction to revenue.
 Implicit price concessions include such items as amounts due from patients without adequate insurance coverage, patient co-payment and deductible amounts due from patients with health care coverage.
 The Company determines implicit price concessions primarily upon past collection history.

-ASC 606 requires the consideration of implicit price concessions when determining the transaction price which, through adoption, resulted in the implicit price concessions directly reducing revenue in the amount of \$552,937 for the year ended December 31, 2018.
-Prior to the adoption of ASC 606, implicit price concessions were included as part of Patient service bad debt provision within our consolidated statements of income.
-In accordance with the new standard, the implicit price concessions are presented in net revenue within the consolidated statements of income.
-Please note there were no material adjustments to net income related to implicit price concessions as of the date of adoption, January 1, 2018.
+ASC 606 requires the consideration of implicit price concessions when determining the transaction price which, through adoption, resulted in the implicit price concessions directly reducing revenue in the amount of \$374,873 and \$552,937 for the years ended December 31, 2019 and 2018, respectively.